DarkCat09/python-aternos/docs/howto/players.md

 # How-To 3: Players lists
-You can add a player to operators, include in the whitelist or ban using this feature.
+You can add a player to operators, include into the whitelist or ban him using this feature.

 ## Common usage